 - 8 oz cream cheese cut into cubes

 - black pepper

-- If serving from frozen, bake in 350° oven for about 45 minutes or until hot through.
+- To serve: thaw the dish in the refrigerator until completely thawed.
+Bake in a 350° oven for about 45 minutes or until hot through.
 Fluff with a fork before serving.
 (Add a little milk or cream if you think it’s too dry.)